Federal Court decision: accrual of personal/carer’s leave

-On 21 August 2019, the Full Federal Court of Australia handed down a decision in Mondelez Australia Pty Ltd v AMWU FCAFC 138.
+On 21 August 2019, the Full Federal Court of Australia handed down a decision in Mondelez Australia Pty Ltd v AMWU FCAFC 138 (Mondelez decision).
 The decision deals with the method of accruing and taking paid personal/carer’s leave for the purposes of the National Employment Standards under the Fair Work Act 2009.

-The Australian Government and the company involved in the case, Mondelez Australia Pty Ltd, have applied to the High Court of Australia to appeal this decision.
-If the applications are granted, the appeal then needs to be heard and considered by the High Court.
-This process is expected to take some time.
-In the meantime, the 21 August 2019 decision is the current state of the law and applies to affected employers and employees.
+The Australian Government and the company involved in the case, Mondelez Australia Pty Ltd, applied to the High Court of Australia to appeal this decision.
+The High Court granted these applications on 13 December 2019.
+This means an appeal of the Mondelez decision will be heard by the High Court.
+In the meantime, the decision made on 21 August 2019 is the current state of the law and applies to affected employers and employees.

-In the decision, the majority of the Full Federal Court determined:
+In the Mondelez decision, the majority of the Full Federal Court determined:

 - Full-time and part-time employees are entitled to 10 working days of paid personal/carer’s leave for each year of employment.